Infrequently Noted

 The choice isn't between JavaScript frameworks, it's whether SPA-oriented tools should be entertained at all.

-For most sites, the answer is a clearly "no".
+For most sites, the answer is clearly "no".

 Informational